Michelle Berry

-Michelle Berry is the author of three books of short stories, How to Get There from Here, Margaret Lives in the Basement, and I Still Don't Even Know You, as well as six novels, What We All Want, Blur, Blind Crescent, Interference, This Book Will Not Save Your Life and The Prisoner and the Chaplain.
-In October 2016, Berry opened a bookstore, The Hunter Street Bookstore, in Peterborough, Ontario.
-Berry closed the bricks-and-mortar store in June 2020, in part because of the pandemic, but rents space in Meta4 Contemporary Craft Gallery, and continues to operate an online ordering service.
+Michelle Berry (born May 19, 1968 in San Francisco) is a Canadian author of three books of short story collection (How to Get There from Here, Margaret Lives in the Basement, and I Still Don't Even Know You) as well as six novels (What We All Want, Blur, Blind Crescent, Interference, This Book Will Not Save Your Life and The Prisoner and the Chaplain).
+In October 2016, she opened The Hunter Street Bookstore in Peterborough, Ontario.
+Berry closed the bricks-and-mortar store in June 2020, in part because of the pandemic, but rents space in Meta4 Contemporary Craft Gallery and continues to operate an online ordering service.

+Personal life and education

+Berry was born May 19, 1968 in San Francisco to Edward and Margaret (nee Eisenhardt) Berry.
+She earned a Bachelor of Arts from the University of Toronto in 1986 and later received a Master of Arts from the University of Guelph.

+Berry married Stuart Baird in 1990 and has two daughters, Abigail Berry and Zoe Baird.

+Career

+Berry published her first book, How to Get There from Here, in 1997 and has since published many more.

+In addition to writing her own books, Berry reviewed books with The Globe and Mail for many years.

+In October 2016, she opened The Hunter Street Bookstore in Peterborough, Ontario.
+She closed the bricks-and-mortar store in June 2020, in part because of the pandemic, but rents space in the Meta4 Contemporary Craft Gallery and continues to operate an online ordering service.

+Berry teaches at the University of Toronto and mentors at Humber College.

 Critical reception

+This Book Will Not Save Your Life (2011)

-The Globe and Mail reviewed Berry's 2011 novel This Book Will Not Save Your Life favorably, with reviewer Moira Dann called it a "a well-executed story that goes from quirky (intriguing off-centre family; blackly funny, even) to murky (unfettered, unrelenting dysfunction and despair, peopled by hard-to-like characters), while keeping the reader wondering what's going to happen next...The story is well-paced (even with the necessary repetition of its Rashomon-style narrative) and the characters are unforgettable."
+The Globe and Mail reviewed Berry's 2011 novel This Book Will Not Save Your Life favorably, with reviewer Moira Dann calling it a "a well-executed story that goes from quirky (intriguing off-centre family; blackly funny, even) to murky (unfettered, unrelenting dysfunction and despair, peopled by hard-to-like characters), while keeping the reader wondering what's going to happen next...The story is well-paced (even with the necessary repetition of its Rashomon-style narrative) and the characters are unforgettable."